Our Plan

 - Offer open-source process guidance to any group wanting to replicate it

-This is how we scale: carefully, cooperatively, and with integrity.
+This is our plan to scale: carefully, cooperatively, and with integrity.

 Final Word